-- 2.1 Certificate of Incorporation.
-The Certificate of Incorporation of - InterActive Delaware as in effect immediately prior to the Effective Time of the Merger shall continue in full force and effect as the Certificate of Incorporation of the Surviving Corporation until duly amended in accordance with the provisions thereof and applicable law. - 2.2 Bylaws.
-The Bylaws of InterActive Delaware as in effect immediately - prior to the Effective Time of the Merger shall continue in full force and effect as the Bylaws of the Surviving Corporation until duly amended in accordance with the provisions thereof and applicable law. - 2.3 Directors and Officers.
-The directors and officers of InterActive
+2.1 Certificate of Incorporation.
+The Certificate of Incorporation of prior to the Effective Time of the Merger shall continue in full force and effect as the Bylaws of the Surviving Corporation until duly amended in accordance with the provisions thereof and applicable law.

+InterActive Delaware as in effect immediately prior to the Effective Time of the Merger shall continue in full force and effect as the Certificate of Incorporation of the Surviving Corporation until duly amended in accordance with the provisions thereof and applicable law.